 From the moment children start at our school, our staff work hard to engage parents and build positive home-school relationships.
 There are daily opportunities for contact and all teachers are available to talk to parents during the school week; most are available after school and appointments can be made for more

 We are always grateful to those parents who come into school and help.
 KS1 teachers are always on the look out for willing volunteers to hear readers!
-We hold an annual ‘Big Arts Week’ and are always pleased to have extra hands to help out.

 If you feel that you have a particular talent or area of expertise then your child’s class teacher would love to hear from you.